x3dom/x3dom/doc/guide/tutorial/aopt.rst

 * bool idmap: Should an ID map be created?
 * bool flat: Scene is stored in a flat graph (true), or in a hierarchy (false)
 * bool cacheopt: Merges all geometry nodes with same material and rebuild it to chunks of 65,535 (= 2^16 - 1) vertices
-* bool calcnormals: false to keep normals, true to recalc them after building new geometry node
+* bool calcnormals: false to keep normals, true to recalc them after building new geometries
 * int maxIndexSize: Maximum index size for rebuild by index/texture
 * int maxTextureSize: Maximum texture size for rebuild by texture size
 * float centerBB: Output will be transformed to a centered BBox with given size